 Wow.
 So that’s a party type of candle space design so people can enter a room that looks fleshy, fancy, or whatever.

 Tricia Alexander 50:58

 Brilliant.
 Well, that is a lovely backroom and better than the backdrop.

 Which is walls, half of my kitchen, and half of training, but that’s okay.
 I do love uth the drop.

 And you positioned yourself right in the middle of it.

 It is still the same Oh So Precious Events.
-I’m on Facebook and I’m also on blogspot
+I’m on Facebook, and I’m also on Blogspot.

-Thank you so much for having me.
+Thanks for having me.

-Discover how to support your recovery after stroke.
-Go to recoveryafterstroke.com
+Discover how to support your recovery after a stroke.
+Go to recoverypodcasting.com